 During the rest of the year, Wilderness Permits are required and are linked to individual campsites at either campground.

-Compliance is strictly enforced and at large camping is not permitted.
+Compliance is strictly enforced and dispersed camping is not permitted.

 Grand Canyon National Park (Passage 38)